rollerozxa/flyspeed/README.md

 # Flight Speed (`flyspeed`)
-Minetest mod for changing the flight speed.
+Minetest mod for changing the flight speed on-the-fly, using the /flyspeed command.